matthewkohlhaas/GTThriftShopWS/README.md

 ### Troubleshooting

 When running the web service, you may encounter the error message, "Error: Cannot find module."
-Make sure to install all neccesary dependencies by opening a terminal in the main project directory and running "npm install."
+Make sure to install all necessary dependencies by opening a terminal in the main project directory and running "npm install."
 If the problem persists, delete the folder, "Node Modules," if it exists and try again.

 If your Gmail account is failing to send automated emails for this web service, make sure that you have enabled less secured apps at https://myaccount.google.com/lesssecureapps.